vSTMD: Visual Motion Detection for Extremely Tiny Target at Various Velocities: Discussion

-Furthermore, while we demonstrate STMDNet boosting Feedback STMD~\cite{Wang2021time} by about 24\% (STMDNet-F), it is crucial to consider its compatibility with other existing mechanisms such as feedback loops~\cite{ling2022mathematical}, contrast pathways~\cite{Wang2020STMDpuls}, and attention and predictive mechanisms~\cite{Wang2022attention}.
+While we demonstrate vSTMD boosting Feedback STMD \cite{Wang2021time} by about 20\% (vSTMD-F), it is crucial to consider its compatibility with other existing mechanisms such as feedback loops \cite{ling2022mathematical}, contrast pathways \cite{Wang2020STMDpuls}, and attention and prediction mechanisms \cite{Wang2022attention}.
 Many current models incorporate parameters that are inherently tied to pre-defined velocity assumptions.
 One important direction for future research is exploring how these mechanisms can be adapted or re-engineered to align with the new backbone, which operates without needing prior velocity-related parameters.
-Investigating the integration of these mechanisms with the proposed backbone could lead to more flexible and robust models capable of handling a wider range of dynamic environments, further advancing the field of motion detection.